putitsimply/christian-bible-explained/malachi.md

 ## What it contains

 Malachi is written like a series of short arguments between God and the people.
-God makes a point, the people push back with a question like “How?” or “What do you mean?”, then God answers clearly.
+God makes a point, the people push back with a question like “How?” or “What is meant by that?”, then God answers clearly.

 Here is what happens, step by step: